Inferno Primitivity Quotes

 How we cite our quotes:

-began to turn his teeth against himself.
+They were all shouting: "At Filippo Argenti!"
+At this, the Florentine, gone wild with spleen, began to turn his teeth against himself.
 (Inf.
 VIII, 61-63)

 After being violently rejected by Dante and called a "dog" by Virgil, Filippo Argenti goes mad and, unable to contain his rage, turns his wrath upon himself.
 His behavior seems distinctly bestial because only animals turn to as visceral a punishment as biting when enraged; for the most part, humans do not.

 And at the edge above the cracked abyss, there lay outstretched the infamy of Crete, conceived within the counterfeited cow; and, catching sight of us, he bit himself like one whom fury devastates within.
 Turning to him, my sage cried out:… "Be off, you beast; this man who comes has not been tutored by your sister; all he wants in coming here is to observe your torments."
 Just as the bull that breaks loose from its halter the moment it receives the fatal stroke, and cannot run but plunges back and forth, so did I see the Minotaur respond; (Inf.
 XII, 11-25)